helliumm/hello-world/README.md

 # hello-world
 Short initial test repository

-Hello, this is my first trial with GH.
+Hello, this is my first trial with GH, for learning.